-5. Medication management

-Check for adverse interactions, polypharmacy, patient filling and taking RX

-6. Strong self-care education

-- Support adherence to treatment recommendations, educate about early warning signs and when to call the doctor - 7.
-Support services to patients when needed - 8.
+- 5. Medication management - Check for adverse interactions, polypharmacy, patient filling and taking RX.
+Obain assistance from a pharmacist or physician. - 6.
+Strong self-care education - Support adherence to treatment recommendations, educate about early warning signs and when to call the doctor - 7.
+Provide support services to patients when needed - 8.
 Serve as communications hub between patients and providers - Share patient RX lists, reconcile RXs - Provide hospital staff with relevant patient information upon admission and assist patients following discharge - Make sure tests recommended by evidence-based guidelines are ordered on schedule and that providers have the results when they see the patient

 III.
-Lessons for Medicare: The "Optimal" Care Coordination Model?
+Lessons for Medicaid: The "Optimal" Care Coordination Model?